by Nebula Haze

 Should you grow just one or two plants at a time and let them get big?

-In the flowering stage the grower was rewarded with buds that filled the space where the plant was trained
+In the flowering stage, the plant rewarded the effort with buds that filled the space where the plant was trained

 Growing Many Cannabis Plants at a Time

-- Shorter Vegetative Stage - Especially in a large grow space, several plants can usually fill the space faster during the vegetative stage than just one or two plants.
+- Faster Harvests – Especially in a large grow space, several plants can fill the space faster during the vegetative stage than just one or two plants.
 This allows the grower to switch to the flowering stage sooner.
-A shorter vegetative stage means you can possibly get to harvest sooner.

-- Max Yield for the Time/Electricity - If you are looking to get the biggest yield in the shortest amount of time (which also maximizes your yield for the electricity), this is likely going to be the most effective strategy!
+- Max Yield for the Time and Electricity – A shorter grow period results in extra harvests.
+If you are looking to get the biggest yield in the shortest amount of time (maximizing your yield for the electricity), this is an effective strategy.

-- Different Plants Have Different Needs - Each plant might need slightly different levels of nutrients, light intensity, etc. The differences can be especially stark when growing many different strains at once.
+- Different Plants Have Different Needs – Each plant prefers slightly different levels of nutrients, light intensity, etc. The differences can be especially stark when growing many different strains at once.

-- More Difficult to Train - It can be more difficult to train multiple plants to grow wide and flat since you have to work around all the other plants, and some plants grow much taller/faster than others.
-In fact, to simplify things some growers choose to avoid training their plants at all when growing many plants at once.
+- More Difficult to Train – Training plants to grow wide and flat results in the best yields, but it can be more difficult to train multiple plants.
+Some plants grow much taller/faster than others, and you have work around all the other plants.
+To simplify things, some growers avoid any training when growing many plants at once.

-- May Be Illegal Where You Live - In some cases, even if growing is legal where you live, it may be against the law to grow a large number of plants
+- May Be Illegal Where You Live – It may be against the law to grow a large number of plants even if growing is legal where you live.

-Should you grow many smaller plants so they fill your grow space sooner?
+Should you grow many plants so they fill your grow space faster?

-It only took 6 weeks for the plants to completely fill up the space.
+It only took 6 weeks for those plants to completely fill up this grow space.
 Imagine how long it would have taken for one plant to grow this big!

 No Matter How Many Plants You Grow…